prakhar-blip/PrakharP/readme.md

 * Copy and paste in one folder
 * Open index file with any browser

-## Note :- Webpage was not ready for 1024:431 and below dimensions.
+## Note :- Webpage was ready for All Size screens except Tablet Screens..